-As the clock strikes midnight we start talking about the things we're going to achieve this year (pay off that credit card, drink less, do more cultural things blah blah blah) and turns out you actually have a list a mile long with the things you're going to do in 2018.
+Around this time of year we start talking about the things we want to achieve in the new year (pay off that credit card, drink less, do more cultural things blah blah blah) and turns out you actually have a list a mile long of things you're going to accomplish.

 The best way to keep your willpower engaged and growing is to set small positive goals and changes rather than a big blanket one and gradually build on your smaller goals.